BROWSER GAME DEVS, TAKE CARE OF THE BASICS

 Screenshots

-I can’t even count the number of games that lack that basic element - you can spend dozens of lines of text to describe what your game is about, but few in-game screenshots will show visitors much more.
+I can’t even count the number of games that lack that basic element - you can spend dozens of lines of text describing what your game is about, but few in-game screenshots will show visitors much more.
 They do not need to be beautiful, they do not need to be graphically impressive, all they should do is show potential users what they can expect inside.

 Demo